 Internal meetings

-Internal meetings are meetings where only team members participate, and everyone should be involved in.
+Internal meetings are meetings where only team members participate, and all team members should be involved.

 The time and frequency of the meeting is two or three times per week.
 The exact time of the meeting can be discussed through WeChat to ensure that at the meeting time every member is available.